 - Early College Scholarship

-IUPUC offers $400 scholarships, based on financial need, merit, available funds, and priority to students taking early college courses at the IUPUC campus to high school students admitted into the Early College program.
+IUPUC offers $600 scholarships, based on merit and available funds, and priority to students taking early college courses at the IUPUC campus to high school students admitted into the Early College program.
 This scholarship is limited to 25 students per semester, one scholarship per student.
 Criteria include:

 - Have a minimum of 3.0 high school cumulative GPA